Violence Against LGBTQ2S

-LGBTQ2S is the umbrella term used to refer to the larger community made up of individuals who identify as Lesbian, Gay, Bisexual, Trans*, Queer/Questioning and/or 2Spirit and more.
-There is no way a single acronym of word will accurately reflect all of the identities, but this term is a start.
+LGBTQ+ is the umbrella term used to refer to the community made up of individuals who identify as Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, 2Spirit and more.

 If you are a victim of sexual or domestic violence